ppwatchic/JobHunting/InterviewQA.md

 **A:** My engineering mindset is: every problem has a solution, which is what I apply for my 6-year working experience on embedded system design.
-And I enjoy my most recent product design experience, which I have opportunity not only to upgrade my skill sets but also have a close connection with people from different department.
+And I enjoy my most recent product design experience, which I have opportunity not only to upgrade my skill sets but also have a frequent communication with people from different department.
 Together the whole team delievered the product within 9 months, while its predecessor took almost 2 years.

-My strength is my ability to work under high pressure and finish tasks within deadline, which benefits from my accute engineering sense.
-When I commit to doing things, I make sure it not only complished, but also have better outcome.
+My strength is my ability to work under high pressure and finish tasks within deadline, which benefits from my accute engineering sense.When I commit to doing things, I make sure it not only complished, but also have better outcome.

-What I am looking for now is a company where I can be a part of the team and grow from a software engineer to a system architec.
-To meet this end, I would like to build a long term career that lets me focus on my professional growth.
+What I am looking for now is a company where I can be a part of the professional team and grow from a software engineer to a system architec.
+To meet this end,I would like to build a long term career that lets me focus on my professional growth.

 **Q: What is your strength?
 Example.**